 An Intro to Crystals

-I’m guessing you’re here because you want to know a little more about those beautiful specimens called crystals!
+I’m guessing you’re here because you might be a crystal newbie and want to know a little more about those beautiful specimens called crystals!
 Well, you’re in the right place, because we’re starting from the very beginning.

 In this post, we’ll take a peek at: